stolenportraits/stolenportraits.github.io/_posts/2013-07-01-the-design.md

 post:
     number: "01"
     title: the design
-    snippet: A little bit about the design and the graphic language I created for Stolen.
+    snippet: A little bit about the name and the graphic language I created for Stolen.
-    location: "san francisco, california"
+    location: san francisco
     cover: posts/01/Cover.jpg
     images:
     - posts/01/P1.jpg